 For people within the UK Snowcard Insurance Services specialize in all mountain sports holidays including mountain biking.
 Follow the link above to obtain full information and a quote.

 We choose accommodation on the basis of comfort rather than luxury.
 Our prices are based on sharing a twin room.
 Should you wish to have a room all to yourself there is a single supplement option on the majority of our tours.
 For more information on the additional costs please see dates and prices page.

 The accommodation for this trip is split between Tents, Ger Camps and hotels for the first and last night of the tour.

 Some hotels will have en-suite facilities and air conditioning.

-Mountain bikes sutable for this trip.
-We strongly recommend that you have your bike fully serviced before going on the tour.
-Ensure that wheel spokes are adjusted, greasing all bearings, check gear and brake cables, tighten all nuts and bolts, check chain, quick release clamp and tyres.
-Put in a new inner tubes and check wheel rims aren't worn.
+Mountain bikes are recommended for this trip.
+We strongly advise that you have your bike fully serviced before going on tour.
+Ensure that wheel spokes are adjusted, grease all bearings, check gear and brake cables, tighten all nuts and bolts, check chain, quick release clamp and tyres.
+Put in new inner tubes and check wheel rims are not worn.

 Spare inner tubes